Frequently Asked Questions

 - Is there any cost involved in entering the NSW Training Awards?

-- Where do I find info about the award?
+- Where do I find out more information about entering?

 - Can I enter again this year, even though I applied or was nominated last year?